Rakshitgupta9/COM-611_2021A1R050/Exp 1/README.md

+## Ques: Implement and demonstrate the Data Processing for finding the most specific hypothesis based on a given set of training data samples.
+Read the training data from a .CSV file.

 **Description:**

 This Python script demonstrates the implementation of the Find-S algorithm for finding the most specific hypothesis based on a given set of training data samples.
-The training data is read from a CSV file named 'enjoysport.csv,' containing examples of whether a person enjoys a sport or not based on several attributes.
+The training data is read from a CSV file named 'trained_data.csv,' containing examples of whether a person enjoys a sport or not based on several attributes.

 **Implementation:**